barthlab/mouse_analysis/users/rswind/mouse_analysis_app/README.md

 | Animal3 | 2 | M | 27 | 2024-02-23 | Stormi | |
 | etc. | ...  |   |    |            | | |

 Columns can be in any order. `Animal ID` and `acc` are required.
 The names in the animal ID column must match the names of the folders containing behavior data.
 Additional columns can and animals can be present in the metadata file and will be ignored.
+Animal names **must** not have underscores in them.

 ## 2. App layout